 GCSE results day can be a very stressful but exciting time for a young person, on the one hand, they are awaiting results that determine their next steps but no matter what grades they achieve, there’s a course for everyone and taking that next step post-high school can be an exciting time.
 For a lot of young people it’s one of the first times that they get to be truly independent and head off into the big wide world.

 Picking up results

-Students can normally pick up their results from around 8-9am, depending on when their individual school opens.
+This year is a little bit different and some schools are offering students the option to receive their results by email or post.
+For some the usual option of heading to school will be possible.
 Once they have obtained their results, they can enroll straight away at their chosen college or training provider.
 Many colleges/sixth forms open their doors on GCSE results day and enroll students daily all the way up until when college starts although if everything goes well, it is good to enroll as soon as possible to ensure places are confirmed.

 Post-16 options can include: A Levels, BTEC’s, Vocational Qualifications, Apprenticeships and Traineeships.

 If the young person doesn’t get the grades they had hoped for there are courses available at different levels and even the opportunity to re-sit English and Maths GCSE’s if needed.
 Because courses are offered at different levels, there are always courses to offer a back-up which enable students to still study something they enjoy whilst being able to progress through the levels.